 If you've ever moved from one home to another, you know how stressful it can be.
 Imagine how the process can affect your pet.
 Cats, in particular, become extremely attached to their domains, so a move can just about turn their world upside down.
 And we all know dogs are very territorial.
 Would you feel like eating if everything was "taken" away from you?
 Pets experiencing anxiety can lose their appetites.

 When settling in after a major move, there are some steps you can take to help your pet adjust.
 It's important to get them back on track with their eating, so they can feel right at home.
 Dogs can be creatures of habit, so try to set out their food and water in the "same place" as the old house.
+If you live in a place where temperature drops below zero, invest in a thermal bowl to keep the temperature of the water in the comfortable range.
 That means if they ate in the kitchen before, be sure to place their bowls in the kitchen at the new house.
 For cats, you can provide small, frequent meals.
 Also, consider hiding pieces of dry food around the house to encourage their natural predatory instincts.
 Talk to your vet about your pet's habits and see if a visit might be needed.

 If you've ever experienced a toothache, you know what a pain it can be.
 You don't feel like doing much of anything, let alone eat, and you just want the pain to go away!
 If your pet is having dental issues, there are a few things you might notice.
 With dogs, they may drop the food they are trying to eat, or they'll eat slowly, or on one side of their mouth.
 They might also have bad breath (beyond normal doggie breath, that is)!
 Likewise, check for drooling, bleeding, or swelling deep under the gums or high up under the lips.
 With cats, the symptoms of dental problems and gum disease are mostly the same.
 Your cat may have difficulty closing his or her mouth and you might see yellow or brown spots on the teeth, down along the gumline.
 Get your pet to the vet for a checkup.